 How to Figure Out What Type of Paint is on the Concrete

-Learning how to remove acrylic paints from concrete floors, for instance, can be rather different than learning how to remove latex paint from concrete floors.
+Learning how to remove acrylic paints from concrete floors, for instance, can be rather different than learning how to remove water based latex paint from concrete floors.

-Latex, oil, epoxy, and acrylic paints are some of the most commonly found paints on concrete floors and they all have different drying times.
+Latex, oil, epoxy, and acrylic all the paints are some of the most commonly found paints on concrete floors and they all have different drying times.

 If you are removing paint from a concrete floor, try applying a small amount of paint de-glosser.
 Latex paint will either be removed or become tacky to the touch, while oil paints will do neither.